MaksymZhytnikov/ShipDetection/README.md

 ### 🚀 Start Training

-The model was trained on 5 epochs due to **lack of computing resources**.
+The model architecture is very simple and was trained on 5 epochs due to **lack of computing resources**.
-You can change the number of epochs and other hyperparameters to fit better model.
+You can add more layers, increase the number of filters and epochs, and change other hyperparameters to train a more accurate model.

 To train the model, run the following command:
 ```